 What is Surgical Orthodontics?

 Just as orthodontics repositions teeth, orthognathic surgery corrects jaw irregularities to improve the patient´s ability to chew, speak, and breathe and for improved facial appearances.
-In other words, surgical orthodontics straightens your jaw.
+In other words, surgical orthodontics, or jaw surgery, straightens your jaw.
 Moving the jaws also moves the teeth, so braces are always performed in conjunction with jaw correction.
 This helps make sure teeth are in their proper positions after surgery.

 Who Needs Surgical Orthodontics?